Pincushion Flower Bloom Time: Keep Blooms Longer

 How do I get pincushion flower to bloom?

-How long will scabiosa bloom for?
+How long will Scabiosa bloom for?

-How long do scabiosa seeds take to sprout?
+How long do Scabiosa seeds take to sprout?

 How long do scabious seeds take to germinate?